Aaminanad/Polaroid-Booth/README.md

-Polaroid Booth
+**Polaroid Booth**

 A fun, browser-based photo booth that captures pictures from your webcam and instantly turns them into realistic Polaroid-style snapshots — complete with the classic white border, a tilted (rotated) frame, subtle shadows, and a vintage feel.
-Built entirely with HTML, CSS, and vanilla JavaScript — no frameworks, no backend, no dependencies.
+Built entirely with HTML, CSS, and vanilla JavaScript!

-✨ Features
+**Features**

 🎥 Live webcam preview using the getUserMedia API
 📷 One-click photo capture rendered onto an HTML5 <canvas>
 🖼️ Instant Polaroid framing — white border, bottom caption strip, and drop shadow 🔄 Randomized rotation effect so each captured photo lands on the "table" at a slightly different angle, just like tossing real polaroids into a pile

-🎞️ Countdown timer / shutter animation before the photo is taken (optional flash effect) 🎨 Filter options (e.g., black & white, sepia/vintage, warm tone) applied via CSS filters or canvas pixel manipulation 📝 Editable captions — type a little note under each polaroid, just like writing on the white strip with a marker 💾 Download / Save captured polaroids as PNG images
-🗑️ Delete / retake individual photos
-📱 Responsive design — works on desktop and mobile browsers with camera access 🖱️ Drag-and-drop rearranging of polaroids on the "corkboard" (optional feature, if implemented) ⚡ Zero dependencies — pure HTML/CSS/JS, runs entirely client-side 🛠️ Tech Stack
+**Tech Stack**

 Technology	Purpose
 HTML5	Page structure, <video> element for camera feed, <canvas> for capturing frames CSS3	Polaroid card styling, box-shadows, borders, transform: rotate() for the scattered-photo look, animations/transitions